popstarfreas/TerrariaServerLite-KnowledgeBase/WorldFormats.md

 TSL currently has 3 world formats: Schematic, Dynamic Dictionary and Fixed Dictionary.

 ## Startup Mem vs GC'd Mem
- * Startup Memory is the amount of memory required to start the server.
+ * Startup Memory is the amount of memory used while starting the server on a machine with 12 GB RAM
+   * It's possible the GC may reduce this value on a machine that has more restricted RAM total
  * GC'd Memory is the amount of memory required to run the server after the initial Garbage Collector sweep (10 seconds or so)

 ## Note